adityavyas611/google-form-prompt/README.md

-# Get Google form in terminal
+# Get Google Forms as a prompt in terminal

 This is a CLI based Google form, for scraping the questions in Command Line.